leovantoji/Deep-Learning-Nanodegree/Notes.md

       print(f'Training loss: {running_loss/len(trainloader)}')
   ```

+- Trips and tricks:
+  - **Tensors' shapes**: make use of `.shape` method during debugging and development.
+Need to check that the tensors going through the model and other code are in the correct shapes.
+  - **Clear the gradients** in the training loop with `optimizer.zero_grad()`.
+If you're doing a validation loop, make sure to set the network to evaluation mode with `model.eval()` then go back to training model with `mode.train()`.
+  - **CUDA errors**: PyTorch can only perform operations on tensors that are on the same device, so either both CPU or both GPU.
+If you're trying to run your network on the GPU, check to make sure that you've moved the model and all necessary tensors to the GPU with `.to(device)` where `device` is either `cuda` or `cpu`.

 ## Recurrent Neural Networks (RNNs)
 - Recurrent Neural Networks give us a way to incorporate **memory** into our neural networks, and will be critical in analysing sequential data.
 RNN's are most often associated with **text processing** and **text generation** because of the way sentences are structured as a sequence of words.
 - RNNs have a key flaw, as capturing relationships that span more than 8 or 10 steps back is practically impossible.
 The flaw stems from the **vanishing gradient** problem in which the contribution of information decays geometrically over time. **LSTM** is one option to overcome the **vanishing gradient** problem in RNNs.